navin-neu/CuePointGrooveMachine/readme.md

 **How do I use it?**

 Samples can either be selected from the drop-down menu or dragged directly onto the waveform display.
-Any `.wav` or `.aiff` files added to the `/samples` folder will appear in the drop-down menu so long as they were there when the patch was opened (otherwise you can bang the "path" message at the top to rescan the folder).
+Any `.wav` or `.aiff` files added to the `/samples` folder will appear in the drop-down menu so long as they were there when the patch was opened (otherwise you may bang the 'path' message at the top-left of the patch view to re-scan the folder).

-The 8 cue-points are mapped to the C-Maj scale from C4 to C5.
+The 8 cue-points are mapped to the white keys from C4 to C5.
 The 5 effects are mapped to the black keys from C#4 to A#4.
 Randomizer is activated by B3.
 A#3 deactivates the randomizer but continues regular playback.
 A3 stops all playback.
 A helpful onscreen guide is included in the presentation view.

 **How does it work?**

-An audio buffer is filled by either the dropfile or a menu selection.
-This is sent to an `~sfinfo` object which gets the file's duration in milliseconds.
+An audio buffer is filled by either the `dropfile` or a `umenu` selection.
+The selection is also sent to an `~sfinfo` object which gets the file's duration in milliseconds.

-This duration is sent to multiple locations, but the most important one is the `mxj CuePointCalc` object.
-This is where most of the work is done for mapping notes and triggering cue-points.
+This duration is sent to multiple locations.
+The the most important among them is the `mxj CuePointCalc` object.
+This is where all of the work is done for mapping notes and triggering cue-points.
 It works by taking in the duration and dividing it by 8 to find the appropriate cue-point times.
 These times are then stored in an 8-slot array, where each slot represents one of the 8 keys to which the cue-points are mapped.
 When CuePointCalc receives a note-on for one of these 8 keys, it sends out a sequence of 3 messages that are received by the `groove~` object.
 The messages set the loop-start point to the cue-point, trigger the loop start, then immediately reset the loop-start point back to 0 so the loop can continue as normal.

 The output of `groove~` is then routed to the `Effectors` subpatch.
-This is where the 5 effects are configured. a `TogEdge` is responsible for activating/deactivating the wet signal of each effect when its corresponding key is pressed/released.
+This is where the 5 effects are configured and routed. a `TogEdge` is responsible for activating/deactivating the wet signal of each effect when its corresponding key is pressed/released.
 The output of Effectors is then sent to `live.gain`.

 For the randomizer the cue-point spacing is calculated and then wired to a `metro` that bangs CuePointCalc.
 CuePointCalc will activate a random cue-point Whenever it receives a bang in its first inlet.